EHDI Home > Families & Caregivers

 Babies who are diagnosed as deaf or hard of hearing will be referred to support and early intervention services.
 The EHDI program will link you to services that can help you in this process.
 The organizations listed in the next section will reach out to you to provide support and guidance.

-Click here to see our Communication Options Guide to start exploring the different ways deaf and hard of hearing children can learn how to communicate.
+- Communication Options Guide: start exploring the different ways deaf and hard of hearing children can learn how to communicate.

 If at any point you become concerned about your child’s hearing, talk with your pediatrician and let them know that you would like your child to have another hearing screening.
 Use these milestones to see if your child is on track.